Shainworks/Localrepo/ML..md

 print("Old data frame length:", len(dataset))
 print("New data frame length:", len(dataset))
-print("Number of rows with at least 1 NA value:", len(dataset)-len(new_data)) Old data frame length: 400
+print("Number of rows with at least 1 NA value:", len(dataset)-len(new_data)) new_df1=dataset.fillna(method="ffill")
-New data frame length: 400
-Number of rows with at least 1 NA value: 0 new_df1=dataset.fillna(method="ffill") new_df1
+new_df1
 new_df3=dataset.dropna(how='all')